 You may derive some advantages from registering your trademark, such as:

-Registering a trademark may be time consuming and costly.
+Registering a trademark may be time-consuming and costly.
 In Indonesia, if all goes well, foreign businesses need approximately 12-24 months to complete the registration process.
 There is no guarantee the application will be approved and no refund of fees is made if the application is denied.
 Here are some procedures involved in trademark registration in Indonesia:

 According to the Indonesian Trademark Act, foreign applicants are required to process trademark registration through the local IP consultant with a signed Power of Attorney and Declaration of Entitlement.

-Some conditions can lead to application denial such as: similarity of essential features with a registered product, a well-known product or with a known geographic indication; is in contradiction of moral, religious or public order; and has become public property.
+Some conditions can lead to application denial such as similarity of essential features with a registered product, a well-known product or with a known geographic indication; is in contradiction of moral, religious or public order; and has become public property.

-Do someinitial research to ensure that your proposed trademark hasn’t been registered by another person or legal entity.
+It’s needed to ensure that your proposed trademark hasn’t been registered by another person or legal entity.
 Checking online is the easiest first step, by searching the database of Indonesian trademark information from DGIPR which is integrated with the WIPO (World Intellectual Property Organization) or looking in the ASEAN TMview.
 Based on the latest data updated in 2014, Indonesia had about 364,363 registered marks, excluding those in pending status, so it’s important ensure that the proposed trademark is not in line for approval.

 Complete requirements properly and thoroughly, don’t leave anything incomplete.
 The general procedures of trademark registration consist of formal examination, substantive review and an announcement.

 You are not obliged or required to obtain permission to use this symbol.
 The ® symbol is used after the DGIPR issues the trademark certificate and the ™ is for an approved trademark that has not formally been registered yet.

 In Indonesia, trademark registration applies nationally and in case a trademark isn’t used for 3-5 years from the registration date, the certificate will be revoked.
 This means that the holder will lose his or her rights for the trademark.

-Under the Madrid Protocol, foreign applicants can register their trademark in one application, one language, with one single office, one set of fees and one currency.
+Under the Madrid Protocol, foreign applicants can register their trademark in one application, one language, with one single office, one set of fees, and one currency.
 With this registration process, Indonesia will still have the right to decide whether to protect the proposed trademark or not.

 Nevertheless, foreign businesses who register their trademark through the international route still need legal assistance for a comprehensive understanding of the legalities of running a business in Indonesia.
-This can prevents any future disputes or infringement.
+This can prevent any future disputes or infringement.